-Those humanitarian efforts help the homeland, too.
-In fact, some of America's greatest cultural and scientific achievements can be attributed to refugees.
+Those humanitarian efforts like accepting refugees help the homeland.
+In fact, some of America’s greatest cultural and scientific achievements can be attributed to refugees.
 Read on to learn more about a few of the brilliant actors, models and other famous immigrants you might not have known were refugees — and the millions they made upon coming to America.

 Gloria Estefan was born in Cuba but moved stateside — to Miami, Florida, to be exact — when her family fled the country during the Cuban revolution.
 In the U.S., she began her music career, eventually becoming one of the most iconic Latin crossover artists and one of the most famous refugees of all time.

 Thanks to massive hits like “Conga,” Estefan has sold more than 100 million albums.
 Her work is also critically successful, and she earned seven Grammys during her five-decade career.
 As a music icon, Estefan has amassed a staggering $500 million dollar fortune.